adembudak/vim-doctor/README.md

 #### mapping

 `:h mapping`:tropical_fish:
-we are shortcuts in Vim terminology.
+Mapping is creating shortcuts in Vim terminology.

-General formula:
+To map from *longCommands* to a *shortcut*, you use following formula:

-> map shortcut longCommands
+> :map shortcut longCommands

-we need to add mappings to .vimrc make them permanent.
+Mappings are needed to save on .vimrc to be permanent.

  there are 3 basic mappings for three modes: